metadata-research/yamz/README.md

     export FLASK_RUN_PORT=xxxx

-If you want to run in development mode
+If you want to run in development mode (which sends error messages to the console),

     export FLASK_ENVIRONMENT=development